The E2 visa USA for Treaty Investors offers individuals temporary permission to come to the US either to set up or invest in a US-based company.

 If the company is an ongoing concern in the US, then the focus will be the actual revenues that the business has achieved, and the number of jobs created in the United States.

 In the absence of prescriptive direction, we are able to advise on what the authorities require in a successful application.
+The key takeaway for applicants is that there is no arbitrary figure to work to.

 Some key points to consider include: